inmanturbo/clr-code-rpm-sh/README.md

 #?
 ````

-Check for an update with optional update/install
+Check for updates with optional update/install
 ```bash
 make
 ```